GSacchetti/Segmentation-of-multispectral-and-thermal-images-with-U-NET/README.md

 Run "python main.py"

+By default the training will be done on the following channels [0,1,2,3,4,5,6], this can be changed by accessing the main.py file.

+To load a weight file to try and improve the training, change Load_weight to True in main.py, and if you want to train on a specific weight file, also change the name of that weight file in model_unet.py

 4° - Prediction and Testing of the U-NET Model :

+!!
+Important !!
+Make sure that the channels used in pred_unet.py are the same as the one used for the training of the weight file you want to use.
+Multiple weight files are provided, each with the channels used to get them.

 Run "python pred_unet.py"

-Note: For any instruction, remember to check the correspondence of the parameters in the scripts with the data set (the path to the training data, the size of the images and masks, the number of image channels, etc.).
+Note: For any instruction, remember to check the correspondance of the parameters in the scripts with the data set (the path to the training data, the size of the images and masks, the image channels, etc.).